GeneCurationCoalition/gencc-website/docs/terms.md

 ---

 # GenCC Terms of Use
-Curated content distributed on the GenCC website is released openly for the benefit of the wider community.
-You can freely capture the data and we encourage the use and publication of results generated from these data.
-All curated content published by GenCC is available free of restriction under the CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
-However, GenCC requests that you give attribution to GenCC or its member groups whenever possible and appropriate.
-Specific content from each of the GenCC member groups is subject to the terms of use of each group.
-Please refer to each particular website for more information.
+The GenCC database is currently released under a Fort Lauderdale Agreement for the benefit of the wider biomedical community.
+You can freely download and search the data, and we encourage the use and publications of validity data for specific targeted sets of genes.
+However, we ask that you not publish global (site-wide) analyses of these data, or of large gene sets, until after the GenCC flagship paper has been published (estimated to be spring 2021).
+After the flagship publication, data will be available free of restriction under a CC0 1.0 Universal (CC0 1.0) Public Domain Dedication.
+The GenCC requests that you give attribution to GenCC and the contributing sources whenever possible and appropriate.

 ## Example Attribution Statements
 The following curated content was obtained from the Gene Curation Coalition (www.thegencc.org) which includes contributions from the following organizations: Australian Genomics, ClinGen, …..
 Gene-Disease Validity classifications [date accessed].